Photography Prize for Pictures Taken during ReGHID Fieldwork Activities

 For the photographer, these records provide the opportunity to exercise a decolonial perspective, valuing plurality and offering alterity.

-The winning photographs can be seen here.
+The winning photographs can be seen below, and the full exhibition can be found here.

 IGDC Covid-19 Webinar Series